-Austropuccinia psidii differential gene expression
+A. psidii differential gene expression

 Gene expression changes over time.
 Hierarchical clustering and PCA were used to assess the similarities between samples and to identify determinants that differentiated them.
-Both the heat map and PCA plot in Figures 2A and 2B show sampling time to be a major differentiating factor.
-The 24 hpi samples are highly similar and tightly clustered, while the 48 hpi samples are less tightly clustered but are separate from the 24 hpi samples.
-Both putative carbohydrate-active enzymes (CAZymes) and putative effectors were present in the differential gene expression analysis of the top ten fungal genes ranked by adjusted p-value after analysis of differential gene expression between the two sampling time points (24 hpi and 48hpi) in Figure 2C.
+Both the heat map and PCA plot in Figure 2A and B show sampling time to be a major differentiating factor.
+The 24 hpi samples are highly similar and tightly clustered, whereas the 48 hpi samples are less tightly clustered but are separate from the 24 hpi samples.
+Both putative CAZymes and putative effectors were present in the differential gene expression analysis of the top 10 fungal genes ranked by adjusted P value after analysis of differential gene expression between the two sampling time points (24 and 48 hpi) in Figure 2C.

-Host plant phenotype or family have limited impact on fungal gene expression.
-The A. psidii gene expression data were analysed by comparing the 24 hpi to the 48 hpi sampling point.
-The expression profiles of both putative effectors (Figure 2D) and putative carbohydrate-active enzymes (CAZymes) (Figure 2E) change between 24 and 48 hpi.
-Both the effector and the CAZyme heatmaps appear to independent of the both plant family and resistance phenotype, suggesting that the changes in the pathogen expression profiles in the first 48 hours are not in response to any external criteria (e.g. a plant hyper-sensitive response).
-When the host plant family was included as a factor in the analysis, only 134 A. psidii genes were identified as significantly differentially expressed after inoculation to plants in the F02_L1S1 and F04_L5S1 families (Table 4).
+Host plant phenotype or family has a limited impact on fungal gene expression.
+The A. psidii gene expression data were analyzed by comparing the 24 with the 48 hpi sampling point.
+The expression profiles of both putative effectors (Fig. 2D) and putative CAZymes (Fig. 2E) changed between 24 and 48 hpi.
+Both the effector and the CAZyme heatmaps appear to independent of both plant family and resistance phenotype, suggesting that the changes in the pathogen expression profiles in the first 48 h are not in response to any external criteria (e.g., a plant hypersensitive response).
+When the host plant family was included as a factor in the analysis, only 134 A. psidii genes were identified as significantly differentially expressed after inoculation to plants in the F02 L1S1 and F04 L5S1 families (Table 4).
 No significant differentially expressed fungal genes were identified after inoculation to plants in the F03_L2S1 and F04_L5S1 families.
-When sampling time was the only factor used in the analysis, 151 up-regulated and 332 down-regulated fungal genes were identified.
-The DESeq2 design using only sampling time as a factor was subsequently chosen as the best representation of the data and used from here-on.
+When sampling time was the only factor used in the analysis, 151 upregulated and 332 downregulated fungal genes were identified.
+The DESeq2 design using only sampling time as a factor was subsequently chosen as the best representation of the data and is used from here on.

-Changes in A. psidii gene expression at 24 hpi compared to 48 hpi.
-Transcripts for 16 predicted effectors were more abundant at 24 hpi compared to 48 hpi (Figure 2D).
-Twelve predicted CAZymes were more abundant at 24 hpi compared to 48 hpi.
-Additionally, there were three predicted CAZymes opposite expression pattern (APSI P010.11473.t1, APSI P021.13488.t1, with the and APSI_P013.4183.t1; Figure 2E).
-The 10 genes with the greatest up-regulation and the 10 with the greatest down-regulation at 48 hpi compared to 24 hpi are listed in Table 5.
-The full gene list is in Supplementary File 4.
-Investigation of gene pathways using gage (Luo et al. 2009) identified several up-regulated pathways relating to increased fungal growth at 48 hpi compared to 24 hpi.
+Changes in A. psidii gene expression at 24 compared with 48 hpi.
+Transcripts for 16 predicted effectors were more abundant at 24 compared with 48 hpi (Fig. 2D).
+Twelve predicted CAZymes were more abundant at 24 compared with 48 hpi.
+Additionally, there were three predicted CAZymes with the opposite expression pattern (APSI_P010.11473.t1, APSI_P021.13488.t1, and APSI_P013.4183.t1; Fig. 2E).
+The 10 genes with the greatest upregulation and the 10 with the greatest downregulation at 48 compared with 24 hpi are listed in Table 5.
+The full gene list is in Supplementary File S4.
+Investigation of gene pathways using gage (Luo et al. 2009) identified several upregulated pathways relating to increased fungal growth at 48 compared with 24 hpi.
 This included the ribosome, biosynthesis of secondary metabolites, biosynthesis of amino acids, and oxidative phosphorylation pathways.
-Only the ribosome pathway was significantly up-regulated (p-value 1.48x10-21).
-No significantly down-regulated pathways were identified.
-A correlation analysis to identify patterns in gene analysis was performed on the 10 genes with the smallest adjusted p-value (Figure 2C).
+Only the ribosome pathway was significantly upregulated (P value 1.48×10^{-21}).
+No significantly downregulated pathways were identified.
+A correlation analysis to identify patterns in gene analysis was performed on the 10 genes with the smallest adjusted P value (Fig. 2C).
 APSI_P010.11473.t1, a putative patulin synthase and a CAZyme, expression was negatively correlated with two other CAZymes and three effectors.
 The three effectors' expression levels were all positively correlated with each other.